bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:38:33

 Exactly.
 All right, I think we've covered everything.
-If there's any other thing you may want to Google, Google max standard TX weight with underscores because that's the real limit that applies here.
+If there's any other thing you may want to Google, Google `MAX_STANDARD_TX_WEIGHT` because that's the real limit that applies here.
 And I'm looking forward to see the first 4MB Bitcoin transaction with a picture of...
 I don't care...
 Somebody.
 And thank you for listening to Bitcoin

 Aaron Van Wirdum: 00:38:45